 The creature let out a horrible cry that sounded like a group of children laughing as their tails thrashed around in the attic, as its head was through the floor.

-“Watson, are you okay, do you need me in there?
-Watson respond.”
+“Watson, are you okay?
+Do you need me in there?
+Watson responds.”

 “Start the fucking car, open the doors.
-Don’t ask just do it.”
-The screamed through panicked lungs.
+Don’t ask; just do it.”
+They screamed through panicked lungs.

-Charlie pushed Kit through the hole then dove through himself, the officer watched as the cobra started to lung down the stairs, but quickly himself climbed through the hole and began running from the grounds.
+Charlie pushed Kit through the hole and then dove through himself; the officer watched as the cobra started to lung down the stairs but quickly climbed through the hole and began running from the grounds.